Inappropriate Sinus Tachycardia

 - Getting enough exercise and maintaining a healthy weight

-- Treating conditions such as high cholesterol, high blood pressure, or diabetes
+- Treating conditions such as unhealthy cholesterol levels, high blood pressure, and diabetes

 When should I call my healthcare provider?

 Call your healthcare provider if your symptoms are becoming more frequent or severe.
-Call 911 if you have symptoms like severe shortness of breath or chest pain.
+Call 911 if you have symptoms such as severe shortness of breath or chest pain.

 Key points about inappropriate sinus tachycardia

-- Sometimes, the heart rate increases on its own.
+- Most often, this increase in heart rate occurs on its own in the absence of triggers.
 Other times, the heart rate increases because of a trigger.
-But it increases more than it should.
+But the increase is much more than what would be expected. .

 - Some people don’t have any symptoms from IST.
 But others do.